 Institute Director Associate Professor, Department of Pharmaceutical Sciences, College of Pharmacy

-Jean J. Latimer, Ph.D., is director of the NSU AutoNation Institute for Breast and Solid Tumor Cancer Research and an associate professor and cancer research scientist at NSU’s College of Pharmacy.
+Jean J. Latimer, Ph.D., is director of the NSU AutoNation Institute for Breast Cancer Research and Care and an associate professor and cancer research scientist at NSU’s College of Pharmacy.
 At NSU, Latimer leads a team that investigates human breast tissue for DNA damage that originates from environmental causes.

 Project Director Associate Professor, Public Health, College of Osteopathic Medicine

 Stephen Grant, Ph.D. is leading projects that incorporate his research expertise in oncology, developmental biology, DNA repair, and genetics.

 Professor Department of Biological Sciences, Halmos College of Natural Sciences and Oceanography